-PowerSynth v2.1 can be installed on Linux and Windows machines.
-PowerSynth v2.1 requires Matlab to run the ParaPower thermal model.
-The package uses Python3.10 and assumes Matlab 2022b is installed at the default location.
-More details about the installation of each package can be found at https://github.com/e3da/PowerSynth2-pkg.
+PowerSynth v2.2 can be installed on Linux and Windows machines.
+PowerSynth v2.2 requires Matlab to run the ParaPower thermal model.
+The package uses Python3.10 and assumes that Matlab 2022b is installed at the default location.
+More details on the installation of each package can be found in https://github.com/e3da/PowerSynth2-pkg/tree/dev.